-- 01. Directors' Legal Duties
+- 1. Directors' Legal Duties

-- 02. Structuring an Effective Board
+- 2. Structuring an effective board

+- 3. Board composition and protocols

+- 4. Board committees

-- 03. Company Leadership
+- 5. Company leadership

-- 04. Productive Meetings
+- 6. Productive meetings

-- 05. Ethical Culture
+- 7. Ethical culture

-- 06. Board's Governance Roles and Conduct of Affairs

-- 07. Insightful Strategy
+- 8. Insightful strategy

-- 08. Risk Management and Internal Controls
+- 9. Risk management and internal controls

-- 09. Board Committees

-- 10. Receiving Assurance
+- 10. Receiving assurance

-- 11. Integrated Governance
+- 11. Integrated governance

-- 12. Accountability to Shareholders
+- 12. Accountability to shareholders

-- 13. Stakeholder Engagement
+- 13. Stakeholder engagement

-- 14. Private Equity
+- 14. Private equity

-- 15. Establishing a New Board
+- 15. Establishing a new board

-- 16. Managing Cybersecurity Risks
+- 16. Managing cyber security risks

 - 17. Corporate sustainability

 - 18. Social media

 - 19. Investment committees

-- 20. Workplace safety & health
+- 20. Workplace safety and health

+- 21. Human rights in supply chain

+- 22. Automation

-- 21. Appendices
+- 23. Appendices

-satisfaction, employee engagement, WH&S and community involvement.
+It is important that the Board receives the appropriate facts and information to make an accurate assessment.
+Financial and operational reports are a good starting point, but the Board also requires non-financial performance indicators.
+These may include indicators of customer satisfaction, employee engagement, WH&S and community involvement.
 The Board is there to look objectively at company strategy and make the tough decision to change a company's course when it is no longer viable.

-Rather than trying to predict the future, the Board can ensure that the organisation's capabilities and resources are sufficient to manage uncertainty and that strategic plans are flexible.
+Rather than trying to predict the future, the Board can ensure that the organization's capabilities and resources are sufficient to manage uncertainty and that strategic plans are flexible.
 In-built flexibility is promoted by: